5 Georgia officers fired after death in interrogation room

-SAVANNAH, Ga.
-(AP) — The Savannah Police Department said Monday that it has fired five officers in connection with the death of a man who authorities say killed himself while left alone in a police interview room.
+SAVANNAH — The Savannah Police Department said it has fired five officers in connection with the death of a man who authorities say killed himself while left alone in a police interview room.

 The department confirmed the firings after they were first announced by an attorney for the family of the man who died, 60-year-old William Harvey, following a private meeting with Savannah Mayor Van Johnson and Police Chief Roy Minter.

 Harvey was found dead April 3 at police headquarters, where he was being questioned in connection with an aggravated assault.
-The Georgia Bureau of Investigation released preliminary findings of its investigation April 16, saying evidence showed Harvey died after hanging himself with his own shoe laces while left alone in the interview room.
+The Georgia Bureau of Investigation released preliminary findings of its investigation April 16, saying evidence showed Harvey died by suicide.

+“They failed to take the most basic step in policing.
+That's beyond the pale.
+We shouldn't be left to guess what happened in an interrogation room because it should be recorded."

 In a statement Monday, Savannah police said two officers — Sgt.
 Michael Kerr and Cpl.
 Silver Leuschner — were fired for policy violations related to Harvey’s interview.